MultithreadCorner/Hydra.Python/docs/basics.rst

 The name ``HydraPython`` is quite long so generally, we use its alias as ``hp``.

-Now that we have already imported the module let's just simply create a ``Vector4R`` object.
+Now that we have already imported the module let's just simply create the particle Lorentz vector, i.e. the ``Vector4R`` instance.

 .. code-block:: python